 H: A couple more popped into my head while you were talking, and this is from the world of cartoons, which is another one that I like, comics and cartoons.
-I’ve still got my inner 5-to-8-year-old is obviously quite healthy, but there’s a TV series called Gravity Falls, and in there there’s a character who is female, but very masculine presenting, and the portrayal of her is just wonderful.
+I’ve still got my inner 5-to-8-year-old quite healthy!
+There’s a TV series called Gravity Falls, and in there there’s a character who is female, but very masculine presenting, and the portrayal of her is just wonderful.

 There’s no “isn’t this strange?”, she’s just a character there who has this masculine presentation and you know, it’s very compassionately included and portrayed.

-The other one is Steven Universe, which is this great cartoon.
+The other one is Steven Universe, which is a truly great cartoon.
 I mean, it’s got so much feminist thinking in there.
-The alien race in this cartoon aren’t technically neither male nor female like they their presentation is more female, but it’s a very subtle thing where they don’t have gender, basically.
+The alien race in this cartoon aren’t technically male or female.
+Their presentation is more female, but it’s a very subtle thing where they don’t have gender, basically.

-Some of them are more masculine presenting than some of the more feminine presenting but it’s one of those things where it’s fully done.
+Some of them are more masculine presenting and some of them more feminine presenting but it’s one of those things where it’s artfully done.
 There are even things in there, subtle mental models for things like polyamory or same-sex relationships.
 It’s very subtly and compassionately done.

-So the fact that these are both kids programs that I mentioned, or at least can be appreciated by kids as well as adults, *laughs* is for me a real sign of, you know, this is real education.
-This is real social change, you know, where it’s like these things that are like kids are going to grow with these things in their heads where when you know, when they encounter the idea of polyamory, they’ve got, essentially, these mental models waiting for them.
-Like, the Gems fusing, in Steven Universe– it’s great.
-Those I think to me are the most positive kind of anti-binary or kind of binary-relaxing kind of things that I’ve encountered.
+So the fact that these are both kids programs that I mentioned, or at least can be appreciated by kids as well as adults *laughs*, this is real education.
+This is real social change, you know, where these things that are for kids who are going to grow up with these ideas in their heads where when they encounter the idea of polyamory, they’ve got, essentially, these mental models waiting for them.
+Like, the Gems fusing, in Steven Universe – it’s great.
+Those I think to me are the most positive kind of anti-binary or binary-relaxing things that I’ve encountered.

 H: One thing that’s really interesting to me is, in Improv, we become sensitive to things that we think would be interesting to the audience.
-For example, you know, you would begin a scene just playing a normal, boring, obvious interaction- perhaps- and keeping an eye out for interesting things that come out by accident, you could build a really interesting deep, emotional, revealing scene about the nature of the human condition, ideally.
+For example, you know, you would begin a scene just playing a normal, boring, obvious interaction, and keeping an eye out for interesting things that come out by accident.
+You could build a really interesting deep, emotional, revealing scene about the nature of the human condition, ideally.

 In that process you’re simply allowing things that you notice to come to the surface and for you to express them and for them to become a part of the scene, right?
 So you’re not planning, you’re simply observing and emphasizing, reincorporating.
 Does that resonate, does that make sense?